-For the matrix $B=(1,0,0)$ supplementing the Cartan matrix $A$ (for the definition of both matrices $A$ and $B$, see \cite{BGL2}, where in a copy of eq. \eqref{2strwk3n} and similar ones there are typos: $\ad_{h_i}^{[2]}$ and $\ad_{d}^{[2]}$ should be $h_i^{[2]}$ and $d^{[2]}$, respectively) and the grading operator $d$, set:
+For the matrix $B=(1,0,0)$ supplementing the Cartan matrix $A$ as explained in \cite{BGL2} (where in a copy of eq.~\eqref{2strwk3n} and similar ones there are typos: $\ad_{h_i}^{[2]}$ and $\ad_{d}^{[2]}$ should be $h_i^{[2]}$ and $d^{[2]}$, respectively) and the grading operator $d$ also defined in \cite{BGL2}, set:

 Observe that the simple Lie algebra $\fwk^{(1)}(3; a)/\fc$ has no 2-structure.